ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

        but is applied here to 1 argument(s)
 ```

-Note, however, that OCaml allows us to use the always-matching `_` in either
+Please note, however, that OCaml allows us to use the always-matching `_` in either
 version:

 ```ocaml